 For example, if you are in a forested environment, tie small leaves and stems to the top half of the outfit and foil it to the lower part with things such as plants or twigs.

 Add more things to the tail of the outfit than to the front; hiding in a ghillie suit typically requires crawling.
 Things on your abdomen or rib cage, including your belly-crawl, are prone to get harmed or make lots of noise.

-Be mindful of your settings when they alter your settings.
-If you can continue in the same kind of landscape as you’d get the point A to point B, do so.
+Be mindful of your settings when they alter.
+If you can continue in the same kind of landscape as you’d get from point A to point B, do so.
 Alternatively, you’re going to have to integrate the fabrics of the current environment in which you’re heading as you move along.